fwspie/AndroRAT-Mobile/README.md

 A simpler version of the original AndroRAT script for remote administration of Android devices.

+Allowing you to use AndroRAT completely from a smartphone

 ## How to Use

 Follow these steps to set up and use AndroRAT: